Cynthia is our only daughter.

 Although I could say much about her early childhood, I will start this story when we moved to Tulsa in 1981.
 Cynthia was 15 that year.

 Phyllis and I decided to leave the military life for a variety of reasons.
 Our first priority after we settled in Tulsa was to join a local church and be active.
 We did both.

 Phyllis and I were saved at an early age, however we had not been faithful for many years.
 Our oldest child, Rick, had been saved earlier at church camp.
 Randy and Cynthia were saved a few weeks after we joined a small Baptist church on the west side of Tulsa.
 Praise the Lord for His unlimited Grace.

-To leave the military and move to Tulsa was one of the wisest decision that Phyllis and I have made in the soon to be 60 years of marriage.
+To leave the military and move to Tulsa was one of the wisest decision that Phyllis and I have made 61+ years of marriage.

 The move was especially good for Cynthia.
 She joined the Webster High School Marching Band and enjoyed her high school friends.